mrsarm/reqclient/README.md

-When you configure the OAuth2 options, `reqclient` will try to login with the OAuth2 endpoint before consume any endpoint to get the **access token**, and if a **refresh token** is provided, it will manage the refreshing of the access token automatically for you.
+When you configure the OAuth2 options, `reqclient` will try to login with the OAuth2 endpoint before consume any endpoint to get the **access token**, and if a **refresh token** is provided, it will manage the refreshing of the access token automatically for you, or refresh it using the same grant type method used first.

-Also if for some reason your token was invalidated before the expiration time, but an appropriate `WWW-Authenticate` header is provided in a response (as it specified by the standard), `reqclient` will try authenticate one more time automatically.
+Also if for some reason your token was invalidated before the expiration time, but an appropriate `WWW-Authenticate` header is provided in a response (as it's specified by the standard), `reqclient` will try authenticate one more time automatically.